 • Enhance the collective expertise of the board to improve performance, anticipate investor demand or meet stock exchange requirements

-• Establish stock exchange-compliant committees
+• Form stock exchange-compliant committees

 Human resources readiness